 What is the link between cooking and climate change?
 Three billion people use traditional cookstoves to make their daily meals, burning fuel on an open flame and inadvertently releasing pollutants into the air—so this has become an increasingly pressing question.
-But a new study published in Proceedings of the Natural Academy of Sciences finds that changes to this cooking regime at the country level could substantially undercut the effects of climate change.
+But a new study published in Proceedings of the National Academy of Sciences finds that changes to this cooking regime at the country level could substantially undercut the effects of climate change.

 In recent years, we’ve become aware of the health impacts of cookstoves: by burning fuels ranging from cow dung to coal and wood, cookstoves both contaminate people’s homes and pollute the outside air, causing ailments like lung cancer and heart disease that kill 4.3 million people prematurely every year.
 But environmentally-speaking, the impact of their emissions has been harder to pin down.